 Orders are shipped Mondays through Wednesday each week.*

 Shipped Frozen with Dry Ice.

-Note: Current pre-orders are expected to ship before the end of October 2013.
+Note: Current pre-orders are expected to ship by the end of October 2014.

 Orders are shipped frozen Monday through Wednesday each week

 from Minnesota with dry ice in coolers.
 Allow 2-3 days for thawing.

 Watch how easy it is to cook one of our organic turkeys

 in this 2 minute video, even if you have never cooked one before!